ESDRobotics/Bagel/README.md

 # Bagel
-This repo contains the code for Bagel, our Create robot for seeding round.
+This repo contains the code for Bagel, our Create robot for the seeding rounds.